 Patients may have acute flares of disease referred to as “myasthenic crisis.”
-During these episodes, patients have muscle weakness involving the diaphragm, which is a critical muscle for breathing.
-This results in respiratory failure often requiring ventilatory support.
+During these episodes, patients have muscle weakness involving the diaphragm, a critical muscle for breathing.
+This results in respiratory failure, often requiring ventilatory support.

 What Causes Myasthenia Gravis?

 Myasthenia gravis is an autoimmune disease characterized by antibodies against acetylcholine receptors at the neuromuscular junction.
-Acetylcholine is a neurotransmitter that is normally released by the terminals of motor neurons when muscle contraction is performed.
+Acetylcholine is a neurotransmitter typically released by the terminals of motor neurons when muscle contraction is performed.
 Acetylcholine then binds to and activates its receptor located on muscle cells – this allows for nerve conduction and muscle contraction to occur.

 In myasthenia gravis, this process is interrupted as antibodies against the acetylcholine receptors lead to their destruction.
-Muscle contraction becomes impaired since there are less available acetylcholine receptors for acetylcholine to bind to.
+Muscle contraction becomes impaired since there are fewer available acetylcholine receptors for acetylcholine binding.
 This leads to fatigable muscle weakness – this means that weakness worsens with repetitive muscle use.

-Newer studies are showing that patients with myasthenia gravis also have autoantibodies against muscle-specific receptor tyrosine kinase (MuSK) and other postsynaptic neuromuscular junction proteins.
+Newer studies show that patients with myasthenia gravis also have autoantibodies against muscle-specific receptor tyrosine kinase (MuSK) and other postsynaptic neuromuscular junction proteins.

-Patients with myasthenia gravis frequently have abnormalities of the thymus gland such as thymoma (thymus tumor).
-This may be a possible source of antibody formation as symptoms of myasthenia gravis frequently resolve after thymectomy (thymus removal surgery).
+Patients with myasthenia gravis frequently have abnormalities of the thymus gland, such as thymoma (thymus tumor).
+This may be a possible antibody formation source as symptoms of myasthenia gravis often resolve after thymectomy (thymus removal surgery).

 How Common is Myasthenia Gravis?

-It has a bimodal age distribution with an early peak around age 20-30 and a late peak at age 60-80.
-Its incidence is approximately 7-23 new cases per 1 million people per year and its prevalence is approximately 70-320 cases per 1 million people.
+It has a bimodal age distribution with an early peak around age 20-30 in women and a late peak at age 60-80 in men.
+Its incidence is approximately 7-23 new cases per 1 million people per year, and its prevalence is around 70-320 cases per 1 million people.
 Disease prevalence is on the rise.